 Submission Deadline: June 15, 2015

-Please check back in January for submission packet and digital submission.
+Please check back in January for digital submission.

 For questions, submissions and more information, please contact the Education Department at 619.238.7559X235 or email@example.com.

 MOPA's 9th Annual Youth Exhibition asked young people to use lens based media to explore what "family" means to them.

 photo by Sarah Stone